Ruyk/ruyk.github.io/_pages/about.md

 After doing a single compiler patch, I moved to Research Runtime Engineer in, what is now known as, [ComputeCpp](http://www.computecpp.com).

-Currently I am Principal Software Engineer in Programming Models, I lead the ComputeCpp team (9 people) and help coordinate the company strategy in SYCL, C++ and Safety critical standards.
+Currently I am Principal Software Engineer in Programming Models, leading the ComputeCpp team (9+ people) and help coordinate the company strategy in SYCL, C++ and Safety critical standards.